A magical travel experience 2285 meters above sea level on Mount Sinai in Egypt.

 - The chapel of the burning bush with a “descendant” of the burning bush

-Next to the monastery, there is a café and a seating area where you can rest, have breakfast, and use the restroom.
+Next to the St. Catherine’s Monastery, there is a café and a seating area where you can rest, have breakfast, and use the restroom.

-Most group tours include a visit to the monastery.
-It doesn’t open until 09:00, so calculate your descent pace so you don’t have to wait too long.
+Most group tours to Mount Sinai include a visit to St. Catherine’s Monastery.
+It doesn’t open until 9 AM, so calculate your pace down the mountain so you don’t have to wait too long.

 - You must bring your passport and a copy of your passport.
 If you’re traveling on your own, you need to arrange permission.